connect-telegram-bot/connect-telegram-bot/README.md

 ## How about a feature request?

-Please describe it in detail in the issue tracker.
+Please describe it in detail in the issue tracker...